Automated drafts

 • Previously used stories: whether older stories can be reused

 HeyNews picks from the eligible stories available when the automation runs.
-It does not lock the automation to one fixed source list.
-If there are not enough matching stories, it skips the run and tells you what needs attention instead of creating a weak draft.
+Standard automations do not lock drafts to one fixed source list.
+Managed Company Newsletter automations may stay tied to the sources approved during setup.
+If there are not enough matching stories, HeyNews skips the run and tells you what needs attention instead of creating a weak draft.

 Reviewing automated drafts

-When an automation finishes, the draft appears in History with an Automated badge.
+When an automation finishes, the draft appears in Issues with an Automated badge.
 New drafts also show a New badge.

 Open the draft, review it, edit anything you want, then copy it into your email platform when it is ready.